September 3, 2019

 You skipped a step with all of these questions.
 Research demonstrates that students who get letter or number grades – particularly if they’ve been led to focus on improving those grades — become less interested in learning, tend to think less deeply, and prefer the easiest possible task, as compared with students who are not graded (but may receive informational feedback when needed).

 The question, then, isn’t how to grade but how to stop grading.
 Fortunately, more teachers are doing just that in order to create classrooms that help students of all backgrounds and ability levels to become more focused on (and excited about) the learning itself.
 Even if administrators still demand a final course grade, these teachers never put a letter or number on any individual assignment.
 And many let the students decide on their own final grade.

 3. “How can we improve the quality of the curriculum — and create more engaging projects?”

 You skipped a big step by assuming we should be doing these things for students rather than with them.
 Educators committed to the latter do more asking than telling.
 That requires not only relinquishing some control but learning more about students’ interests and how to involve them in figuring out which topics to pursue and how best to do so.
 The same is true of solving tricky discipline problems, or deciding how to arrange and decorate the classroom.
-A teacher who simply wonders whether (or when or how) to do x isn’t asking the far more consequential question: “Must such matters really be decided unilaterally by the adult and imposed on students?”
+A teacher who simply wonders whether (or when or how) to do x isn’t asking the far more consequential question: “Must x really be decided unilaterally by the adult and imposed on students?”
 (By the same token, if an administrator mulls what speaker or consultant to hire for a professional development session, he or she has skipped the question “Shouldn’t the teachers be deciding this?”)

 4. “Are we assigning the right amount of homework?
 Are parents helping their kids too much (or too little) with these assignments?”